mfall3/setfinder/README.md

 There are a series of scripts because things can go wrong along the way, and it may be necessary to somewhat manually recover and retry for one step before starting the next one.
 For example, if there is a timeout or some other error getting one batch of crossref dois, you can get the most recent cursor and use that to try again without restarting from the beginning.
 Also, this would make it easier to use the script for one of the steps on information gathered some other way.

 ### 1.)
 Customize an initial configuration.
-Customizable values can be edited in setfinder.yml.
+Copy config.yml.example to config.yml in working directory.
+Customizable values can be edited in config.yml.
 Most of the defaults are reasonable, and by default the paths are filenames for the current directory, but the default affiliation keyword spam is probably not what you want.
 For example, Urbana was an effective keyword for the University of Illinois at Urbana-Champaign.

 ### 2.)
 Fetch crossref dois with affiliated authors.